EuranetPlus/map-europe/README.md

 ## About this project

-This is the code repository for an interactive EuranetPlus choropleth map of European countries based on data from a CSV file.
-The map can be updated with any data set from a csv file.
+This is the code repository for an interactive EuranetPlus choropleth map of European countries.
+The map can be updated with any data set from a CSV file.
 For more info see section [3.
 Update map with new data](#add-data).

 To use the map for a new topic and populate it with new data and text please follow these steps:
 1. Make a copy of this map template: [Copy map template](#copy-map-template)